Franck Songo'o: Spain

 In the summer of 2008, Songo'o joined Spanish side Real Zaragoza, where he was given the number 11 shirt.
 Zaragoza played well in the 2008–09 Segunda División and were promoted to La Liga.
 Songo'o played limited minutes for Zaragoza in the top flight and was loaned to Segunda División side Real Sociedad.

 On 6 September 2010, Zaragoza terminated Songo'o's contract.
 He then signed for another Segunda División club, Albacete.
 Songo'o only made six first-team appearances for Albacete, and when the club was relegated at the end of the 2011 season, he was released.

 Portland Timbers

 In January and February 2012, Songo'o practiced and played as a trialist with the Portland Timbers of Major League Soccer.
 After assisting on four goals in four preseason games, Songo'o was signed to a contract by the Timbers on 16 February 2012.
 Songo'o was waived by Portland on 27 February 2013.

 Greece

-After a short spell with Glyfada in the Football League South, Songo'o signed for Superleague outfit PAS Giannina on 1 January 2014.
+After a short spell with Glyfada in the Football League South, Songo'o signed for Super League outfit PAS Giannina on 1 January 2014.